ucsb-cs9/w24/_lab/lab00.md

 If you are getting an EOF error, check that you are not using `input()` anywhere in your code.
 Parameters are passed directly into the function call, so there is no need for user input.

+#### `ModuleNotFoundError: No module named ...`

+Check that you named your file EXACTLY as was specified - remember that Python is case-sensitive.

+---